glwhart/researchDiary/README.md

 * Set goals in morning, report at end of day
 * Ask Braxton to approve PR

+## 8 Aug 23
+Plan:
+✔️ Meet with Mark, Tyler, Jared about DD paper
+✔️ Work on DD paper
+* Vania email/doc
+* Work on 318 or 601 a bit
+* Anything on NNs or image AI
+✔️ No checking email before 4:30
+* Stretch twice ✔️
+* submit receipts

+Focused exclusively on the invariant polynomial stuff for CE today.
+Made some great connections between the chebyschev stuff and the invariant poly stuff.
+Took good notes in my rocketbook.

+## 7 Aug 23
+Plan:
+✔️ Bike + strength training (fastest bike ever, 8 chinups maxxed) ✔️ Talk Tyler about invariant polynomials, making basis orthornormal, restricting the field
+* Read 30 mins, make notes
+* Work on 318 or 601 a bit
+* Anything on NNs or image AI
+* No checking email before 4:30
+* Stretch twice
+* submit reciepts

+I spent most of my discretionary time talking to Tyler and working on an example.

+## 4 Aug 23
+Plan:
+✔️ Talk/email Tyler/Rod about SDG and Chap 7
+* Read 30 mins, make notes
+✔️ Work on 318 or 601 a bit
+* Anything on NNs or image AI
+* No checking email before 4:30
+✔️ Stretch twice (did it three times)

 ## 3 Aug 23
 Plan:
 ✔️ Bike + strength training